 The ones with a slit in the middle are built to protect your perineum.
 On these saddles, the slits are to allow more airflow and minimize the pressure on the perineal area.

-As no person is created equal, no all riders will benefit from this cutout.
+As no person is created equal, no riders will benefit from this cutout.
 Some people find this design helpful while others gain nothing better from it.
 So this is a matter of personal preference.

 While the majority of saddles are made from synthetic materials, either gel of foam, there is a new player, actually, an old one which is gaining popularity again.